Joint replacement seeing more outpatient procedures

 As hospitals continue to make advancements, patients qualifying for same-day or outpatient procedures have been pleasantly surprised.

-Walt and Doreen Eisenhauer, of Jersey Shore, both had joint replacement procedures within the last couple of years.
+Walt and Doreen Eisenhauer, of Jersey Shore, both had joint replacement procedures done within the last couple of years at UPMC by Dr. Bailey.
 They were both close to retirement, Doreen said, and “We had a lot of plans and a lot of things we wanted to do.”
 The couple hikes, skis, bikes, and travels quite a bit, so they were looking for a way to get the surgeries they needed without it hindering their activities any more than necessary.

 “We put it off for as long as we possibly could,” Walt said.
 But they realized that they were going to have to have the surgeries if they were going to maintain their active lifestyle in the future.